Sitepager/.github/profile/README.md

 ## 🎯 What is Sitepager?

 Sitepager is a comprehensive automated website testing platform that helps teams identify and fix critical issues before they impact users.
-Our AI-powered solution runs automated tests across hundreds of pages in minutes, making it simple enough for any team to use regardless of technical expertise.
+Sitepager runs automated checks across hundreds of pages in minutes, making it simple enough for any team to use regardless of technical expertise.

 ### **Key Value Proposition**
 - **No-code setup** - Get started instantly without plugins or complex configurations
 - **Works with any stack** - Compatible with custom, hybrid, or no-code websites
-- **Human-like AI monitoring** - AI reviews your site the way humans do
-- **Comprehensive testing** - From visual changes to SEO issues, we catch it all
+- **Comprehensive testing** - From visual changes to performance to SEO issues, we catch it all

 ## ⚡ Core Features

 ### 🔍 **Visual Change Detection**
-Instantly catch visual changes with our AI-powered monitoring system that reviews your site like a human, detecting layout shifts, broken elements, and design inconsistencies.
+Instantly catch visual changes with a simple to use system that reviews your site like a human, detecting layout shifts, broken elements, and design inconsistencies.

 ### 📊 **SEO Guard**
 Proactively find SEO issues before they impact your rankings: